How Can I Tell the Age of My Adopted Dog?

 So now you have an idea how old your dog is in dog years, you may be wondering how old is my dog in human years?
 How long is a dog year anyway?
 I found it interesting that the common theory of 1 human year equals 7 dog years is actually not true!
 Really, I believed this my entire life until today!

 It turns out that a one-year-old dog is one in dog years but 15 in human years.
 Wow, that’s some quick maturing.
 This goes for all sizes of dogs.
 But after about 5 years old, the conversion changes based on the size of your dog.
-Below is a great chart to show how old your dog is human years:
+Below is a great dog years converter chart to show how old your dog is human years:

 RECOMMENDED FOR YOU: